kizniche/Mycodo/docs/Inputs.md

 See [Building a Custom Input Module](https://github.com/kizniche/Mycodo/wiki/Building-a-Custom-Input-Module) Wiki page.

 There is a Custom Input import system in Mycodo that allows user-created Inputs to be created an used in the Mycodo system.
-Custom Inputs can be uploaded and imported from the `[Gear Icon] -> Configure -> Inputs` page.
+Custom Inputs can be uploaded and imported from the `[Gear Icon] -> Configure -> Custom Inputs` page.
 After import, they will be available to use on the `Setup -> Data` page.

 If you have a sensor that is not currently supported by Mycodo, you can build your own input module and import it into Mycodo.